zero-radiance/zero-radiance.github.io/_source_/content/analytic-media.md

 The function given above is somewhat simplified.
 You must make sure to not divide by 0, that the attenuation coefficient at the sampled location is not a denormalized floating point number (that may be flushed to 0), you must also be able to handle overshoot, and so on.

 The extension for multiple overlapping volumes (with arbitrary distributions) is straightforward.
-Since it's not generally possible to represent a combination of several volumes by a single exponential volume, we can make an initial guess by assuming that the combined volume is homogeneous along the ray.
+Since it is not generally possible to represent a combination of several volumes by a single exponential volume, we can make an initial guess by assuming that the combined volume is homogeneous along the ray.
 The rest of the algorithm remains virtually unchanged.

 Since optical depth is a smooth monotonically increasing function of distance, this numerical procedure will converge very quickly (typically, after a couple of iterations).
 If desired, the cost can be fixed by using an iteration counter to terminate the loop, potentially trading accuracy for consistent performance.

-It's worth noting that since the code internally uses a numerical approximation of the function, it is not always possible to reach an arbitrary accuracy goal.
+It is worth noting that since the code internally uses a numerical approximation of the function, it is not always possible to reach an arbitrary accuracy goal.
 Using `FLT_EPSILON` results in a high degree of accuracy at the cost of a large number of iterations (typically, 1-10), while 1-2 iterations are sufficient to stay below the relative error level of 0.001.

 In fact, curvature of the planet can be ignored for moderate distances, making the rectangular function a relatively efficient and accurate approximation.
 Can we exploit this idea for arbitrary distances?